Platinum Jubilee generation ‘have seen huge changes over their lives’ - NewsBreak

 Their income peak came after the Golden Jubilee when, in 2005, they had average incomes of £27,800, £5,700 higher than the UK average.

-But not all are well off and 18% were in relative income poverty before the coronavirus pandemic, although this is lower than national average of 22%.
+But not all are well off, and 18 per cent were in relative income poverty before the coronavirus pandemic, although this is lower than national average of 22 per cent.

 In 1977, the Silver Jubilee year, those over state pension age were more than twice as likely to be poor than those under state pension age.

-More than a third (35%) are on medication for high blood pressure and 7% say their health is poor.
+More than a third (35 per cent) are on medication for high blood pressure and 7 per cent say their health is poor.

-Some 15% have a degree or equivalent higher education, a proportion which is much lower than younger generations.
+About 15 per cent have a degree or equivalent higher education, a proportion that is much lower than younger generations.

-Around three-quarters are married, 10% are widowed and 11% are divorced or separated from a partner.
+And 75 per cent are married, 10 per cent are widowed and 11 per cent are divorced or separated from a partner.

 David Sturrock, senior research economist at IFS, said: “The Platinum Jubilee generation, those born as the Queen came to the throne, have seen huge changes over their lives.